KiberVG/bootcampoct15code/README.md

-# bootcampoct15code
+# Lecture Code

-Students!
-You will all be completing this matching card game.
-Follow the directions throughout this file to slowly build out the game's features.
+This is where I will be posting all the lecture code every week.